 When processing CAA records, CAs MUST process the issue, issuewild, and iodef property tags as specified in RFC 6844, although they are not required to act on the contents of the iodef property tag.
 Additional property tags MAY be supported, but MUST NOT conflict with or supersede the mandatory property tags set out in this document.
-CAs MUST respect the critical flag and reject any unrecognized properties not issue a certificate if they encounter an unrecognized property with this flag set.
+CAs MUST respect the critical flag andnot issue a certificate if they encounter an unrecognized property with this flag set.